-Because a large proportion of our clients choose one of our garden rooms to use as a home office, it means that we get to chat to an army of home-based workers.
-We’ve built garden offices for accountants, lawyers, writers, designers, IT consultants, architects, journalists, farm offices, and a number of businesses start from garden offices; and build in to much bigger companies - this is how Garden Affairs began all those years ago!
+Because a large proportion of our clients choose one of our garden rooms to use as a home office, it means that we get to chat with an army of home-based workers.
+We’ve built garden offices for accountants, lawyers, writers, designers, IT consultants, architects, journalists, farm offices, and a number of businesses start from garden offices; and build into much bigger companies - this is how Garden Affairs began all those years ago!

 At this point (as you’d expect!) we’re going to print a really big caveat.
 We’re not qualified accountants, and with the various scenarios available and the particular needs of each company, it’s really important that you only make a decision on how to account for your garden office once you’ve consulted yours.
 Business Link and similar organisations also provide useful advice.

 However, it’s often useful to have some outline guidance just to get you started.
 For our clients running their own business, there are two main ways that they treat their garden office: as an asset owned by their company for purely commercial use, or as a privately-owned part of their house for which they can charge their company some form of rent.
 Each option has its own potential advantages and tax implications.

 In the first scenario, your company may be able to reclaim VAT on the cost of the office, installation and fittings if it is VAT registered, and clearly this can be a big saving.
 Other criteria may apply, including whether the office is technically capable of being moved.
 Small-business VAT schemes place a minimum value on the items on which you can reclaim, so this is one to check if the VAT-reclaim route looks attractive, as the VAT paid on things like smaller fixtures may not qualify.

 Usually, your company can’t offset the cost of the office as a capital allowance against corporation tax: an office is not classed as having a “productive or industrial function” but as a location where these functions take place.